chrisheckler/flask-reactive/README.md

 # flask-app
-This is a basic flask app that utilizes PostgreSQL as the database.
+This is a basic flask app that implements nginx and postgreSQL.

 ## Components
 - layer:basic
+- layer:nginx
-- layer:flask
+- interface:http
 - interface:pgsql